 In the specific case of Docker containers and similar technologies, the appropriate locale setting can be specified directly in the container image definition.

-Another common failure case is developers specifying LANG=C in order to see otherwise translated user interface messages in English, rather than the more narrowly scoped LC_MESSAGES=C .
+Another common failure case is developers specifying LANG=C in order to see otherwise translated user interface messages in English, rather than the more narrowly scoped LC_MESSAGES=C or LANGUAGE=en .

-This PEP shares a common problem statement with PEP 540 (improving Python 3's behaviour in the default C locale), but diverged markedly in the proposed solution:
+This PEP shares a common problem statement with PEP 540 (improving Python 3's behaviour in the default C locale), but diverges markedly in the proposed solution:

-- PEP 540 proposes to entirely decouple CPython's default text encoding from the C locale system in that case, allowing text handling inconsistencies to arise between CPython and other C/C++ components running in the same process and in subprocesses.
-This approach aims to make CPython behave less like a locale-aware C/C++ application, and more like C/C++ independent language runtimes like the JVM, .NET CLR, Go, Node.js, and Rust
+- PEP 540 proposes to entirely decouple CPython's default text encoding from the C locale system in that case, allowing text handling inconsistencies to arise between CPython and other locale-aware components running in the same process and in subprocesses.
+This approach aims to make CPython behave less like a locale-aware application, and more like locale-independent language runtimes like the JVM, .NET CLR, Go, Node.js, and Rust

 - this PEP proposes to override the legacy C locale with a more recently defined locale that uses UTF-8 as its default text encoding.
-This means that the text encoding override will apply not only to CPython, but also to any locale aware extension modules loaded into the current process, as well as to locale aware C/C++ applications invoked in subprocesses that inherit their environment from the parent process.
-This approach aims to retain CPython's traditional strong support for integration with other components written in C and C++, while actively helping to push forward the adoption and standardisation of the C.UTF-8 locale as a Unicode-aware replacement for the legacy C locale in the wider Linux ecosystem
+This means that the text encoding override will apply not only to CPython, but also to any locale-aware extension modules loaded into the current process, as well as to locale-aware applications invoked in subprocesses that inherit their environment from the parent process.
+This approach aims to retain CPython's traditional strong support for integration with other locale-aware components while also actively helping to push forward the adoption and standardisation of the C.UTF-8 locale as a Unicode-aware replacement for the legacy C locale in the wider C/C++ ecosystem

 After reviewing both PEPs, it became clear that they didn't actually conflict at a technical level, and the proposal in PEP 540 offered a superior option in cases where no suitable locale was available, as well as offering a better reference behaviour for platforms where the notion of a "locale encoding" doesn't make sense (for example, embedded systems running MicroPython rather than the CPython reference interpreter).

-As a result of that change, the LC_CTYPE=en_US.UTF-8 legacy fallback was removed from the list of UTF-8 locales tried as a coercion target, with CPython instead relying solely on the C locale text encoding bypass in such cases.
+The availability of PEP 540 also meant that the LC_CTYPE=en_US.UTF-8 legacy fallback was removed from the list of UTF-8 locales tried as a coercion target, with CPython instead relying solely on the proposed PYTHONUTF8 mode in such cases.